Daniel-Abrams/Mastodon-Crawler/README.md

 ### Running the Code

 All functions can be run throug `main.py` with one command line argument.
-Make sure you are in the same directory as the file (`src`).
+Make sure you are in the same directory as the file (`Project1/src/project1`).
 The different run modes are specified below:

 ```
 python main.py get-access-token     # Get an access token for the platform crawler